Spin-orbit amplitudes for decays with arbitrary spin: Spin wave functions

 The spin wave function of a particle with arbitrary momentum $p$ is defined by

-where $\tilde\Lambda_{k\to p}$ is a Lorentz transformation that take $k$ to $p$ and $U(\Lambda)$ is the corresponding representation matrix acting on $\chi_S$.
-Note that all the Lorentz transformations $\Lambda_{k\to p}$ that take $k$ to $p$ form a coset of the corresponding little group $H_k$ for the ``standard" momentum $k$ (SO(3) for massive particles and ISO(2) for the massless ones). $\tilde\Lambda_{k\to p}$ belongs to this coset and it is convenient to choose
+where $\tilde\Lambda_{k\to p}$ is a Lorentz transformation that takes $k$ to $p$ and $U(\Lambda)$ is the corresponding representation matrix acting on $\chi_S$, and we have dropped the Lorentz indices for simplicity.
+Note that all the Lorentz transformations $\Lambda_{k\to p}$ that take $k$ to $p$ form a coset of the CLG $H_k$ for the ``standard" momentum $k$ (SO(3) for massive particles and ISO(2) for the massless ones). $\tilde\Lambda_{k\to p}$ belongs to this coset and it is convenient to choose the standard boost (STDB)